-What Thanksgiving dreams are made of, these Twice Baked Potatoes are scooped out, mixed with fixings and a handful of Black Truffle cheese, then stuffed back topped with even more cheese and finally baked.
+What dreams are made of, these Twice Baked Potatoes are scooped out, mixed with fixings and a handful of Black Truffle cheese, then stuffed back topped with even more cheese and finally baked.
 Trust us, being thankful is an understatement.

 What we love most about Thanksgiving are the traditions that surround the table and echo in the gatherings of family and friends.
 Growing up, Thanksgiving was always held at my grandma’s house; the kitchen filled with the aromas of turkey, gravy, curries, stuffing and familiar dishes prepared year after year that became family traditions, including Twice Baked Potatoes.